yatli/fvim/README.md

 - East asia wide glyph display with font fallback options
 - Emojis!
 - Use a Windows FVim frontend with a WSL neovim: `fvim --wsl`
+- Use the front end with a remote neovim: `fvim --ssh user@host`

 Try these bindings (note, fvim-specific settings only work in `ginit.vim`, not `init.vim`!):
 ```vimL